ibm-cloud-docs/FileStorage/duplicate-volume.md

 # Creating and managing independent duplicate volumes
 {: #duplicatevolume}

 You can create a duplicate of an existing {{site.data.keyword.filestorage_full}}.
 The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.
-The duplicate volume is completely independent from the original volume.
+The duplicate volume can be dependent or independent from the original volume.
 {: shortdesc}

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
-To learn more about snapshots and how to order snapshot space, refer to [Snapshot documentation](/docs/FileStorage?topic=FileStorage-snapshots).
+For more information about snapshots and how to order snapshot space, see the [Snapshot documentation](/docs/FileStorage?topic=FileStorage-snapshots).
 {: important}

- Independent duplicates can be created from both **primary** and **replica** volumes.
+**Independent duplicates** can be created from both **primary** and **replica** volumes.
 The new duplicate is created in the same data center as the original volume.
-If you create a duplicate from a replica volume, the new volume is created in the same data center as the replica volume.
+If you create a duplicate from a replica volume, the duplicate volume is created in the same data center as the replica volume.

+**Dependent duplicate** volumes are created by using a snapshot from the primary volume.
+Replica volumes cannot be used to create or update dependent duplicate volumes.

 If you are a Dedicated account user of {{site.data.keyword.containerlong}}, see your options for duplicating a volume in the [{{site.data.keyword.containerlong_notm}} documentation](/docs/containers?topic=containers-file_storage#file_backup_restore).
 {: tip}

+All duplicate volumes can be accessed by a host for read and write operations as soon as the volume is provisioned.

+Dependent duplicate can be refreshed from new snapshots of the parent volume manually immediately after their creation.
+The dependent duplicate volume keeps the original snapshot locked so the snapshot cannot be deleted while the dependent duplicate exists.

-Duplicate volumes can be accessed by a host for read/write as soon as the storage is provisioned.
-However, snapshots and replication aren't allowed until the data copy from the original to the duplicate is complete.
-Depending on the size of the data, the copying process can take up to several hours.
-When the data copy is complete, the duplicate can be managed and used as an independent volume.
+However, snapshots and replication of independent duplicate volumes aren't allowed until the data copy from the original to the duplicate is complete and the duplicate volume is fully independent from the parent volume.
+Depending on the size of the data, the separation process can take several hours.
+When it's complete, the duplicate can be managed and used as an independent volume.

 This feature is available in most [locations](/docs/FileStorage?topic=FileStorage-selectDC).